SheridanCavalier/2023_sc_iso_paper/README.txt

 8. UMIsBarcodes.py
 	Barcodes are ranked by number of UMIs.
 Barcodes with a UMI count at least 1/10 that of the barcode in the 99th percentile are considered cells.
 	An extra ten percent of targeted cells are included.
+#### need to integrate reorderBC.py into this

+9. map_cells.py (formerly reFeatureCounts_for_countsmtx) ####integrate feature counts command into this!!
+	Maps reads to reference genome and saves cell sam files in a directory for FeatureCounts.
+	Runs FeatureCounts on cell sam directory to generate file storing features per cell.